shreyapatil9480/business-analytics-career-switch-project/README.md

 ## License

 This project is released under the MIT License.
 Feel free to reuse the code and dataset for educational or portfolio purposes.

+## Usage

+After launching the notebook, run the cells in sequence to explore the dataset and run the predictive models.
+The notebook will:

+- Display descriptive statistics and histograms for each feature.
+- Produce a correlation heatmap to visualize relationships between variables.
+- Fit a logistic regression classifier to predict project success and show accuracy and a confusion matrix.
+- Fit a random forest regressor to estimate ROI and report the mean squared error (MSE) and the R^2 score.

+Feel free to experiment by tuning the models or replacing `synthetic_project_data.csv` with your own data (ensure the column names match or adapt the code accordingly).
+The analysis notebook is a starting point—you can add new models, features or visualizations as part of your portfolio.